seraprogrammer/nextway/README.md

-# Component Class: A Simple JavaScript Component System
+# A Simple HTML Component System

 ## Overview
 The **Component Class** provides a lightweight and reusable JavaScript component system.
 It enables defining and rendering components using HTML templates with placeholders for properties.